hucebot/prescyent/docs/user_guide.md

 ### LightningPredictor

-This class defines base behavior for all machine learning predictors, instantiating the LightningModule and lightning.Trainer to train and test them, and it defines also function to save and load models.
+This class defines base behavior for all machine learning predictors, instantiating the `LightningModule` and `lightning.Trainer`, with methods to `train` and `test` them.
+It defines also function to save and load models.

 ### LightningModule